Copper

 • Integration with 55+ Zoho apps and 800+ third-party tools

-Limitations: The full power of the Zoho ecosystem requires combining multiple products (CRM, Projects, Invoice, Books), each billed separately.
+Limitations: Full ecosystem power requires combining multiple Zoho products (CRM, Projects, Invoice, Books), each billed separately.
 The interface can feel dated.
 Customer support on lower plans is slow.
-Steep learning curve for new users.
+Steep learning curve for complex configurations.

 Freshsales combines CRM with a built-in phone dialer, email, and AI-powered lead scoring.
 It is the best Copper alternative for teams that want calling and email channels inside their CRM without add-ons or Google Workspace dependency.